Supreme Court strikes down Trump’s sweeping tariffs, sparking fierce pushback and vow of new levies

 The Trump administration had argued that tariffs are different because they’re a major part of Trump’s approach to foreign affairs, an area where the courts should not be second-guessing the president.

-But Roberts, joined by Justices Neil Gorsuch and Amy Coney Barrett, brushed that aside, writing that the foreign affairs implications don't change the legal principle.
+But Roberts, joined by Justices Neil Gorsuch and Amy Coney Barrett, brushed that aside, writing that the implications for international relations don't change the legal principle.

 Small businesses celebrated the ruling, with the National Retail Federation saying it provides “much needed certainty.”

 Illinois toy company Learning Resources was among the businesses challenging the tariffs in court.
-CEO Rick Woldenberg said he expected Trump's threat of new tariffs, but hoped there might be more constraint in the future, both legal and political.
+CEO Rick Woldenberg said he expected Trump's new tariffs but hoped there might be more constraint in the future, both legal and political.
 “Somebody’s got to pay this bill.
 Those people that pay the bill are voters,” he said.

 Ann Robinson, who owns Scottish Gourmet in Greensboro, North Carolina, said she was “doing a happy dance” when she heard the news.